Online Regularization towards Always-Valid High-Dimensional Dynamic Pricing: Always-validity and regret analysis

 \end{remark}

-We then present the time-uniform oracle inequality for \texttt{OOLASSO} procedure in the following theorem: \begin{theorem}{(Always Valid Estimation Error Envelope)} Suppose the product contexts process $\{x_{t}\}_{t=1}^{T}$ satisfies the restricted eigenvalue condition \eqref{condi_RE_process} with constants $\{\phi_{t}^2\}_{t=1}^{T}$.
-Then, under the online regularization scheme \eqref{eq:main_online_regularization}, it holds with probability at least $1-\alpha$ that:
+\begin{theorem}{(Always valid estimation error bound process)} Suppose the product contexts process $\{x_{t}\}_{t=1}^{T}$ satisfies the restricted eigenvalue condition \eqref{condi_RE_process} with a non-random sequence $\{\phi_{t}^2\}_{t=1}^{T}$.
+Then, under the online regularization scheme \eqref{eq:main_online_regularization}, it holds that: